ryyppy/flow-vim-quickfix/README.md

 Now, after re-sourcing your vim config, the maker should run the flow binary and pipe it through `flow-vim-quickfix`.
 Why do we use `sh` here?
-Because the shell is much faster spawning the `flow` process than `node`, resulting in much faster feedback on each save in VIM.
+Because the shell is much faster spawning the `flow` process than `node`, resulting in much faster feedback on each `BufWrite` in VIM.

-# Manual Usage
+# Usage

-If you want to use the command for your other purposes:
+If you want to use the cli command for other purposes than VIM:

 ```
-# Assuming you have been installing flow via `npm install -g flowbin`...
+# Assuming you have been installing flow via `npm install -g flow-bin`...
 flow --json | flow-vim-quickfix

 # Or if you don't care about performance and want `node` to spawn flow for you